Mario Praz’s Legacy: On Comparative Literature Today

 Research Theme: Manuscript, Book and Print Culture

-Event Type: Alumni, Arts and Culture, Conferences, Lectures and Seminars, Public, Science Gallery, Workshops and Training
+Event Category: Alumni, Arts and Culture, Conferences, Lectures and Seminars, Public, Science Gallery, Workshops and Training

 Type of Event: One-time event